-Switching from another oral antidiabetic agent to DIAMICRON MR

-DIAMICRON MR can be used to replace other oral antidiabetic agents.
+• Switching from another oral antidiabetic agent to Gliclazide 80 mg: Gliclazide 80 mg can be used to replace other oral antidiabetic agents.

-The dosage and the half-life of the previous antidiabetic agent should be taken into account when switching to Diamicron MR.
+The dosage and the half-life of the previous antidiabetic agent should be taken into account when switching to Gliclazide 80 mg.

 A transitional period is not generally necessary.
-A starting dose of 30 mg should be used and this should be adjusted to suit the patient's blood glucose response, as described above.
+A starting dose of 40-80 mg ($\frac{1}{2}$ to 1 tablet) should be used and this should be adjusted to suit the patient's blood glucose response, as described above.

-When switching from a hypoglycaemic sulfonylurea with a prolonged half-life, a treatment free period of a few days may be necessary to avoid an additive effect of the two products, which might cause hypoglycaemia.
+When switching from a hypoglycemic sulfonylurea with a prolonged half-life, a treatment free period of a few days may be necessary to avoid an additive effect of the two products, which might cause hypoglycaemia.